 The English Gardening School

 Written in 1987 by Rosemary Alexander and her late colleague Anthony du Gard Pasley, The English Gardening School is based on the courses held at that time by the English Gardening School, concentrating on the design, planting and maintenance of gardens.
 Combining planning with practice this teaching manual covers assessing the site, soil, and climatic conditions, making up a brief, designing with plants and garden ornaments.
-Now out of print, this book can occasionally be found in second-hand book shops.
+Now out of print, this book can occasionally be found in second-hand book shops and on Amazon.

 A Handbook for Garden Designers

 This handbook is a comprehensive, practical guide to garden design.
 From carrying out the initial survey to presenting a finished design to the client, it provides the expertise necessary to create gardens of all kinds and all sizes.
 Including over a hundred plans, drawings, diagrams and photographs this book is packed with practical advice, tips and techniques as well as detailed guidance on producing professional plans and graphics.